 As the Earth spins on its axis, once a day, the tidal bulges of the oceans remain pointed towards and away from the Moon, resulting in two high and two low ocean tides a day on Earth.

 The Sun also exerts a tidal influence on the Earth, however, this is weaker than the Moon’s tidal influence, since the Sun is much further away from the Earth.
 This results in particularly high and low tides when the Sun and Moon are aligned in opposition or conjunction, i.e. at times of full and new moons.
 These are known as “Spring tides” although they occur twice every month.
 When the Sun is aligned at roughly 90 degrees to the Moon in the sky, i.e.at the first and third quarter lunar phases, particularly weak tides, known as neap tides, occur, since the Sun and Moon’s tidal forces are pulling at a right angle to each other.

 The Moon is still the only celestial body, apart from the Earth, upon which human beings have set foot.

-For information on the Apollo mission moon landings, see Project Apollo.
+For information on the Apollo mission moon landings, carried out by the United States National Aeronautics and Space Administration (NASA), which lasted visited the Moon is December 1979, see Project Apollo.

 As the Moon orbits the Earth, roughly every 28 days, the proportion of the Moon’s disk illuminated by the Sun, as viewed from Earth, changes, night by night.
 This lunar cycle is divided into eight main stages, known as the phases of the Moon.